computoms/clock/README.md

 Tags allow for powerful filtering and reporting.
 They are ordered, meaning that `+project +doc` is different from `+doc +project` (see reports and filters below).

 IDs allow to track time of tasks from an external tool, such as Jira.
 Entries with an ID are automatically assigned a default tag (`+jira`).

+## Special tasks

+The `[Stop]` task is used to stop the last task.
+It is not required if you switch tasks without taking a break.

 # Script usage